etemesi-ke/ISearch/README.md

 ![](git-logo.png)

 A command-line Search Engine

-Search the world frm the comfort of your command line
+Search the world from the comfort of your command line

 ### Features of Groove
 - We got a lit command line interface built using urwid checkout that project [here](https://github.com/urwid/urwid)